BalaDhruv/Flutter_Redux_Gen/README.md

 4. Create Reducer
 5. Create Middleware
 6. Create Action
+7. Select Parent Set (Select and Set Parent Set -> If you have moved your project extension will not remember parent set. you cen set parent set manually.)
-7. Add Variable to State
+8. Add Variable to State

 ## How to Use